-You can use tempera paint for your ornament project.
+You can use tempera paint for your finger paint Christmas ornament project.
 This paint comes in nontoxic varieties and will dry with a matte finish.
 It also cleans up easily with soap and water, just like acrylic paint; however, tempera paint can become smudged if it becomes wet after drying.
 Tempera is one of the most commonly used paints for finger painting, so it could work well for small children who may have trouble handling a brush.

 Glitter glue is exactly what its name suggests—glitter suspended in a glue.
 It usually comes in squeezable tubes and can be used to make lines and dots.
 The drying time on glitter glue varies, but it is usually around 30 minutes.
 If it is touched before it dries, it will smudge.
 Just as with tempera and acrylic paints, glitter glue comes in nontoxic, washable varieties, so it is safe for children and cleanup is fairly simple.

 If you'd like to add some dimension to your dough ornament project, you might try puff paint.
 This paint, sometimes called puffy paint or dimensional fabric paint, comes in squeezable bottles and can be used to create 3-D lines, dots, letters and details.
 Even though it is mainly used on fabric, it will adhere to hardened dough ornaments.
-Puff paint comes in nontoxic varieties, so it's safe for small children, although older children may get the best use from it, since it requires some precision to apply well.
+Toddler safe puffy paint comes in nontoxic varieties, so it's safe for small children, although older children may get the best use from it, since it requires some precision to apply well.

 If you'd like your ornaments to last longer, you'll probably need to apply a coat or two of varnish to them.
 Varnish comes in both spray and brush-on forms, but no matter which one you choose, you should probably do this part yourself or leave it to older children.
 Also, if you have young children, you might put varnished ornaments on higher branches so that children can't pull them off the tree and put them in their mouths.